h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

  - ORC is available only if H2O is running as a Hadoop job.
  - Users can also import Hive files that are saved in ORC format (experimental).
+ - If you encounter issues importing XLS or XLSX files, you may be using an unsupported version.
+In this case, re-save the file in BIFF 8 format.
+Also note that XLS and XLSX support will eventually be deprecated.
  - When doing a parallel data import into a cluster:

    - If the data is an unzipped csv file, H2O can do offset reads, so each node in your cluster can be directly reading its part of the csv file in parallel.